rut26376/java-assignment/README.md

 ### Run Instructions

 - Download the project: git clone https://github.com/rut26376/java-assignment.git
+- Open the project in your workspace.

 #### Run the Task Management project
 - Update the JSON file path inside model.TaskRepository according to your local path.
-- run the class main.Main
+- run the class main.Main.

 #### Run the algorithmic exercise
-- run this class: algorithms.StrictlyIncreasing
+- run this class: algorithms.StrictlyIncreasing.